 Metal roofing is typically installed with either a steep slope or low slope, so knowing which type of application you have is important for any future metal roof problems or necessary repairs.

-Accordingly, it is essential to understand if you are dealing with a hydrostatic or a hydrokinetic roofing system when you are working with your insurance company and contractors to repair or replace your metal roof, since the two types are used for different applications.
+Accordingly, it is essential to understand if you are dealing with a hydrostatic or a hydrokinetic roofing system when you are working with your insurance company and a roofing company to repair or replace your metal roof, since the two types are used for different applications.

 Architectural Metal Roof Systems